mohit2978/MERN-stack/Namaste React/Ep-13 time to test/Notes/0000notes.md

     });
 });
 ```
+in `describe` in `it` we write each testcase , for each testcase we need to render component again and again!!

 `render` renders on JSDOM!!

-`expect` is assertion where we twll correct output!!And testing library compares the result with the expected result!
+`expect` is assertion where we tell correct output!!And testing library compares the result with the expected result!

 - getBy-->
 Synchronous.
 Throws error if not found or more than one match.